Hash-AK/VoidEcho/README.md

 ## VoidECho
-This is a text-based Go game, liek my previosu project TextHackventure.
+This is a text-based Go game, like my previous project TextHackventure.
-It is not compeltly finished yet, as the end goal isn't yet really reachable.
+It is not completly finished yet, as the end goal isn't yet really reachable.
 This was made for siege.hackclub.com
 ## Gameplay
 There is two game 'modes' :
 - 'Room' based : when you're outside the base, you mvoe around the location.
 You move around with commands like ```go north``` if your current room have an exit to the north.
 It's full commands list is the following :